Driversnote-Dev/react-native-kontaktio/docs/api.ios.md

     	rssi: number
     	proximity: string (either IMMEDIATE, NEAR, FAR or UNKNOWN)
     	// if Kontakt.io beacon this is useful, otherwise mostly -1 or similar
-    	accuracy: string (distance in meters)
+    	accuracy: number (distance in meters)
     }
     ```